Solo User Guide

 Access Solo and Consensus Node logs for troubleshooting:

-To update nodes to a new Hedera version, you need to upgrade by one minor version higher at a time:
+To update nodes to a new Hedera version, you typically upgrade one minor version at a time:

 Updating a single node

-To update a single node to a new Hedera version, you need to update by one minor version higher at a time:
+To update a single node to a new Hedera version (again, usually one minor version at a time):

 Adding a new node to the network

-Adding a new node to an existing Solo network:
+Adding a new node to an existing Solo network (high-level overview):

 TODO solo consensus node add